FabLabWgtn/Parsnip/_posts/2016-02-02-OpenDesign.md

 Hardware designers
 Universities
 Fablab
-Institutes of Technology
+Institutes of Technology</p>

-Sites such as http://www.thingiverse.com/ and http://www.instructables.com/ are key networks for sharing open-design projects and fully downloadable free content from simple DIY furniture to electronics.- Team Parsnip</p>
+<p>Sites such as http://www.thingiverse.com/ and http://www.instructables.com/ are key networks for sharing open-design projects and fully downloadable free content from simple DIY furniture to electronics.</p>

+<p>- Team Parsnip</p>